VB.NET Word Count FunctionDevelop a Function to count words. Get count results similar to Microsoft Word.

 First, this program imports the System.Text.RegularExpressions namespace.
 This allows us to use the Regex type directly in the CountWords function.
 In CountWords, we use the Regex.Matches shared function with the pattern "\S+".

-Testing the function.
-In the Main subroutine, we test the CountWords Function.
-We use two String literals as arguments to CountWords.
-Then, we write the word counts of these String literals that were received.
+Main: We use two String literals as arguments to CountWords.
+Then we write the word counts that were received.

 The critical issue with word-counting functions is their closeness to standard functionality found in programs like Microsoft Word.
 In most schools, for example, the count from Microsoft Word is acceptable.

 Note: The function here was run through a battery of tests against Microsoft Word.
 It was found to have a difference of 0.022%.Word Count

 Summary.
 We implemented a word count function in the VB.NET language using the Regex type.
 By using the Count property on the MatchCollection, we can count the number of words in a way that is close to other programs such as Microsoft Word.

 © 2007-2020 Sam Allen.
 Every person is special and unique.
 Send bug reports to email@example.com.